speculatrix/web_get_iplayer/README.md

 * download the get_iplayer program from
   https://raw.githubusercontent.com/get-iplayer/get_iplayer/master/get_iplayer
-  and put it into the cgi-bin directory and make executable
+  and put it into the cgi-bin directory and make executable, and install perl and dependencies
 * on Debian or Ubuntu:
   * cd /usr/lib/cgi-bin/
   * sudo wget https://raw.githubusercontent.com/get-iplayer/get_iplayer/master/get_iplayer
   * sudo chmod ugo+x get_iplayer
+  * sudo apt-get install libcgi-pm-perl libhtml-html5-entities-perl libhtml-entities-numbered-perl libhtml-html5-parser-perlg

 * (optional) get the JW Player if you wish to be able to play FLV videos embedded in the web page - see instructions in Playback.